Democratic Party of Oregon

 The Democratic Party of Oregon is the Oregon affiliate of the Democratic Party.
 The State Central Committee, made up of two delegates elected from each of Oregon's 36 counties and one additional delegate for every 15,000 registered Democrats, is the main authoritative body of the party.
+The party has 17 special group caucuses which also each have representation on the State Central Committee.

 After Oregon was admitted as a state in 1859, Oregon elected twice as many Democrats as Republicans between 1859 and 1879 in statewide elections.
-It is currently the dominant party in the state, controlling all but two of Oregon's six U.S. House seats, both U.S. Senate seats, both houses of the state legislature, and the governorship.
+It is currently the dominant party in the state, controlling all but one of Oregon's six U.S. House seats, both U.S. Senate seats, both houses of the state legislature, and the governorship.

-Platform and Legislative Agenda
+Platform and legislative agenda

+The Democratic Party of Oregon hosts a Platform Convention every two years where they set their platform and priority legislative action items.
+The most recent editions of these documents are available on their website.

 At the beginning of the 2022 short session, House Democrats announced priorities such as addressing homelessness and cost of housing, community safety, education, workforce development and training, childcare, access to health care, and climate change.

 Current membership

 As of August 2021, there were 1,026,458 registered Democrats in Oregon, compared to 730,113 registered Republicans, and 982,540 registered Non-Affiliated voters.